 There are many 'classics' to visit on the isle of Skye and, if you need info, they are included in my full list and map of things to do on Skye Island.
 But my favorites are not among them.

 - Fairy Glen is a small area off the beaten track where you find a miniature loch, small conic hills and miniature mountains.
 It really feels like fairies could be appearing.

 - Loch Langaig is up to the North.
-This small lochs is in front of an interesting layer of mountains.
-The bonus is that coaches can not reach it, so no herds of tourists!
+This small loch is in front of an interesting layer of mountains.
+The bonus is that coaches cannot reach it, so no herds of tourists!

 - Loch Coruisk can only be reached by boat from Elgol or hiking.
 This wild loch is niched in the Cuillin Mountains.

 3 - Wester Ross & Assynt - overlooked destination in Scotland

 Located on the North West Coast of Scotland, the region is between Lochcarron and a little North of Ullapool.
 Ullapool is only 1h20min drive from Inverness.
 It is a great detour to drive after visiting the isle of Skye.